Making Good Friends

 - Is this a person I can trust?

 The bottom line: if the friendship feels good, it is good.
 But if a person tries to control you, criticizes you, abuses your generosity, or brings unwanted drama or negative influences into your life, it’s time to re-evaluate the friendship.
 A good friend does not require you to compromise your values, always agree with them, or disregard your own needs.

 Tips for being more friendly and social (even if you're shy)

 If you are introverted or shy, it can feel uncomfortable to put yourself out there socially.
 But you don't have to be naturally outgoing or the life of the party to make new friends.

 Pay attention.
-Make an effort to truly listen to the other person.
+Switch off your smart phone, avoid other distractions, and make an effort to truly listen to the other person.
 By paying close attention to what they say, do, and how they interact, you’ll quickly get to know them.
 Little things go a long way, such as remembering someone’s preferences, the stories they’ve told you, and what’s going on in their life.

 Self-disclosure: the key to turning acquaintances into friends